-Reducing Lien Claims on Personal Injury Cases
+Reducing Lien Claims on Personal Injury Cases in Utah

 When time comes to settle it can be upsetting to an injured claimant to find that there are claims against her settlement; sometimes these claims exceed the amount of the settlement.
 There are a number of steps that can be taken to reduce these lien claims and reduction of liens might be necessary to make a settlement possible.
 Here is an article from attorney Rex Bush addressing this subject.

 1. Lien Elimination

 Liens may be eliminated if they are not valid liens.
 For example, hospital liens, to be valid, must comply with the requirements of Utah’s hospital lien statute.
 A medical provider without hospital or signed physician’s lien is not a lien and can be disregarded in the lien analysis.
 If a lien is valid it must be dealt with.